The Big Squeeze, aka the California Water Model

 Independent Politics and Public-Private Partnerships

 Short-sighted water policy has been in place in Texas for a long time.
 Texans have watched the draining of the Ogallala Aquifer in West Texas for decades.
 But, the idea of subduing nature – our water supply – recently went into overdrive in Texas in 2014 with the largest public-private partnership water pipeline in the nation – Vista Ridge.
 The project was forced on rural, suburban and urban Texans against all of our interests.
+The "donor communities" are Burleson, Milam, Lee, Bastrop and Caldwell counties, though the Vista Ridge deal involves aquifers impacting on many more counties and cities such as Bryan-College Station.

 When the massive Vista Ridge $3+ billion, 142-mile Vista Ridge pipeline was rushed through the San Antonio City Council by their water utility – San Antonio Water System (SAWS) -- we asked just whose game was it?
 LIV quickly named the project "The San Antone Hose," stealing the phrase used years earlier for another project by former State Senator Troy Fraser.